dailinyucode/dailinyucode/README.md

 ### Hi there 👋

-- 🔭 I'm now in my junior (3rd year) year of college.
 - 🌱 I’m currently learning.
 - 😄 Pronouns: zhiyuan|oddfar
 - ⚡ Fun fact: I found that I do not know anything. 😣